sasili-adetunji/post-it-app-2/README.md

 - Friends and family
 ## Contributing
 - If you are planning on contributing to PostIt, that will be awesome.
 We welcome contributions.
 Just fork the repo and raise a PR.
+-  If you have other improvements you want to add, feel free to do so.
+Ensure you follow style guide and adhere to Airbnb style guide